xd009642/streamer-template/doc/04_axum_api.md

 {"status":"healthy"}
 ```

-This is all pretty simple stuff so far and you should find it in the Axum
+This is all pretty simple stuff so far and you can find it in the Axum
 getting started documentation.
+The next part is where we start to up the
-Time to add in the websocket handler.
+complexity because it's time to add in the websocket handler.

 ## Websockets